Project RIDE operates several unmounted programs designed to complement our riding program.

 The Equicizer is an incredibly valuable therapeutic riding tool first developed in 1982 by jockey Frank Lovato Jr. who was injured in a racing accident, for his own rehabilitation.
 The wooden practice horse he later named the Equicizer, amazingly helped him regain his strength, flexibility, and fitness.
 This idea was so well received by other jockeys that it inspired Frank to devote himself entirely in the development of the Equicizer and forming the Wooden Horse Corporation.

-Originally designed for jockeys to aid in practice and development of their specialized skills, it didn’t take long to realize the potential the Equicizer and it’s little brother the Equipony had in benefiting other riding disciplines.
-It is used in therapeutic riding settings as well as traditional equitation, and offers a variety of benefits that can replace or complement mounted lessons.
+Originally designed for jockeys to aid in the practice and development of their specialized skills, it didn’t take long to realize the potential the Equicizer and its little brother the Equipony had in benefiting other riding disciplines.
+It is used in therapeutic riding settings as well as traditional equitation and offers a variety of benefits that can replace or complement mounted lessons.

 Stella is beloved by our students because she is beautiful, approachable, smaller than an actual horse, easy to mount and dismount, and FUN to ride.
 Students who are nervous or fearful of actual horses can get used to the idea by riding Stella.

 Who Uses Equicizers?